CCurl/S4/README.md

 # S4 - A small and fast stack machine VM

-S4 is a system where the code is both human readable source code and the VM's machine code.
+S4 is an simple, interpreted system where there is no difference between the executable machine code and the source code.
+There is no compilation needed.

+Why S4?
+There are multiple reasons:

+1. Many interactive programming environments use tokens and a large SWITCH statement in a loop to run the program.
+In those systems, the tokens (the cases in the SWITCH) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when reading the machine code.
+Additionally there is a compiler, often something similar to Forth, to work in that environment.
+In these enviromnents, there is a steep learning curve, as the programmer needs to learn the user environment and the hundreds or thousands of user functions in the libraries (or "words" in Forth).
+In S4, there is only one thing to learn; the machine code is human readable, and there is no a compiler, nor are there thousands of functions/words to learn.

+2. I wanted a simple interactive programming environment that could be easily understood and modified.
+My mantra is that a program should be "intuitively obvious upon casual inspection".

+3. I wanted to avoid the need for using a multiple gigabyte tool chain and the edit/compile/run paradigm for developing programs.

+4. I wanted a minimal program with a small footprint that could be easily deployed to different development boards via the Ardiuino IDE.

+S4 is the result of my work towards those goals.

-The entire system is inplemented one file.
-The same code runs on both a Windows PC or development board via the Arduino IDE.
-Since the Ardiono IDE requires a .INO file, there is one additional for for the Arduino IDE.
+- The entire system is implemented 3 files: S4.h, S4.cpp, and S4.ino.
+- The same code runs on both a Windows PC or development board via the Arduino IDE.

 The reference for S4 is here: https://github.com/CCurl/S4/blob/main/reference.txt

+# Building S4

+- On the PC, I use Microsoft's Visual Studio (Community edition).
+- For Development boards, I use the Arduino IDE.
+- I do not have an Apple or Linux system, so I haven't tried to compile the program for those environments
+- However, being such a simple C program, it should not be difficult to port S4 to those environments.

 S4 was inspired by STABLE.
 See https://w3group.de/stable.html for details on STABLE.
-A big thanks to Sandor Schneider for the inspiration for this.
+A big thanks to Sandor Schneider for the inspiration for this project.